 As such, the skills covered range from practical living skills such as preparing drinks, maintaining the home to travel training and independent shopping.

 Life Skills start at entry in Year 7.
 Evaluation by parents and students has demonstrated that this is an invaluable, necessary and highly enjoyable learning experience.
-Life Skills in key stage 4 is assessed using external accreditation.
+Life Skills in key stage 4 is assessed using the ASDAN Personal Development Programme.
+Additional life skills learning is provided for pupils who require further consolidation of these skills as part of the Life Skills Extra Option.

-Students may undertake a community placement and in the Spring Term they make choices for an East Surrey College Link Course which takes place each Friday morning for three terms, the Summer Term of Y10 and the Autumn and Spring of Y11.
-They find the three choices of vocational units invaluable in helping them prepare for post 16 choices.
+Students may undertake a community placement in Year 10.
+They make choices for an East Surrey College Link Course which takes place each Friday for at least 1 term in Year 11.
+They find the three choices of vocational units invaluable in helping them prepare for Post 16 choices.

 ART AND DESIGN